-(1) Pre-Course Self-Assessment: As a way of assessing the student's level and knowledge of clinical skills he/she may be required to write a summary of their relevant skills prior to beginning this practicum.
-This pre-assessment summary should include their clinical background (strengths and weaknesses), an overview of their model of psychotherapy, any experiences he/she has had and with which populations.

-- (2) Post-Course Self-Assessment: As a way of assessing the student's progress over the course of the semester, he/she may be required to write a post course assessment.
-In this assessment the student should include a summary of their strengths and weaknesses as a clinician, critical incidents from the entire semester, their updated model, and the extent to which the he/she achieved their pre- assessment goals. - (3) Reading Assignments and Participation: Students are expected to have read any assigned materials and come to group supervision prepared to discuss them.
-A participation grade will be assigned based on how well the student receives feedback from the instructor and peers in a non-defensive manner, offers feedback to peers in a supportive fashion, and involve him/herself in group discussion. - (4) Project: Students may be asked to complete a written project in which they choose to discuss an ethical issue and/or diversity issue with regard to interventions applicable to clinical populations.
+- 1. Pre-Course Self-Assessment: As a way of assessing the student's level and knowledge of clinical skills they may be required to write a summary of their relevant skills prior to beginning this practicum.
+This pre-assessment summary should include their clinical background (strengths and weaknesses), an overview of their model of psychotherapy, any experiences they have had and with which populations. - 2.
+Post-Course Self-Assessment: As a way of assessing the student's progress over the course of the semester, they may be required to write a post course assessment.
+In this assessment the student should include a summary of their strengths and weaknesses as a clinician, critical incidents from the entire semester, their updated model, and the extent to which the they achieved their pre- assessment goals. - 3.
+Reading Assignments and Participation: Students are expected to have read any assigned materials and come to group supervision prepared to discuss them.
+A participation grade will be assigned based on how well the student receives feedback from the instructor and peers in a non-defensive manner, offers feedback to peers in a supportive fashion, and involve him/herself in group discussion. - 4.
+Project: Students may be asked to complete a written project in which they choose to discuss an ethical issue and/or diversity issue about interventions applicable to clinical populations.
 The project will contain relevant research for evidence-based clinical interventions.